Professor Paulette Thabault (Director);

 |Semester Total Credits||16||Semester Total Credits||16|

 These courses link theory and clinical and requires a grade of C+ or higher to progress in the program.
-Also a grade of C+ or better in clinical to progress in the program
+Also a grade of C+ or higher in clinical to progress in the program.

 Nursing, science, and math courses must be taken in order presented in the curriculum map.
 Deviation requires department permission.
 A letter grade of C+ or better is required in all nursing practical courses.